Raul Seixas: Life and career

 After his former bandmates moved back to Salvador, Seixas made a living as an English teacher before being hired by CBS, still in 1968, as creative director and record producer.
 In 1971, tired of writing and producing records by bland, commercial artists, he took advantage of a label director's vacations and produced Sociedade da Grã-Ordem Kavernista Apresenta Sessão das Dez, an avant-garde album featuring himself, singer Sergio Sampaio, samba artist Miriam Batucada and Edy Star.
 The record's mix of Tropicalia, rock and roll and anarchic surrealistic experiments launched Raul Seixas as an icon of Brazilian counterculture.

 In the 1970s, Seixas became popular in urban centers such as Rio de Janeiro and São Paulo.
 Music broadcast on TV and radio was satirical, sarcastic with esoteric themes.
 References to a wide range of historical and fictional personalities are found within his lyrics: The Beatles, Aleister Crowley, Al Capone, Marlon Brando, Jesus, Julius Caesar and Shakespeare, for example.
 Seixas was subject to censorship during Brazil's period of military dictatorship.
 Like the music of his contemporaries such as Chico Buarque and others, Seixas's lyrics hide political messages within double meanings.

 1971 also saw the beginning of a relationship with esoteric author Paulo Coelho, beginning with Krig-Há-Bandolo in 1973.
 Through Coelho, Seixas was introduced to the work of controversial English mystic Aleister Crowley, which influenced their collaboration.
-The influence extended not only to music, but also to plans for the creation of the "Alternative Society," which was to be an anarchist community in the state of Minas Gerais based on Crowley's premise: "'Do what thou wilt' shall be the whole of the Law."
+The influence extended not only to music, but also to plans for the creation of the "Sociedade Alternativa" (Alternative Society), which was to be an anarchist community in the state of Minas Gerais based on Crowley's premise: "'Do what thou wilt' shall be the whole of the Law."
 The project was considered subversive by members of the Brazilian military, which imprisoned all prospective members of the group.
 Seixas and Coelho are reported to have been tortured during their imprisonment.

 Seixas got into self-exiling himself in the United States following the presumed detention by government repressive agents, where his American wife of the time was living.
-(Seixas was legally married two times to Edith Wisner and Gloria Vaquer Seixas.)
-He has three daughters Simone Vannoy, Scarlet Vaquer Seixas and Vivian Seixas.
+(Seixas was legally married twice to Edith Wisner and Gloria Vaquer Seixas.)
+He has three daughters.
 He would later claim that during his exile he had met his childhood heroes John Lennon and Jerry Lee Lewis, although this claim has been disputed.